-The U.S. Global Change Research Program's report notes the following observations of environmental impacts that may be attributed to climate change in the Midwest region:
+Numerous commenters expressed concern regarding climate change and the Projects' impact on climate change.
+The U.S. Global Change Research Program's report notes the following observations of environmental impacts that may be attributed to climate change or are projected to occur in the Midwest region with a high or very high level of confidence: